Anna118690/ProjectAnna/readme.md

 19. Listing of all courses – OK
 20. Selecting a course with details – ok
 21. Filters – fiter by level, language, price - ok
+22. Paginator - ok
-22. Contact -  send a email - ok
+23. Contact -  send a email - ok
-23. Order the course - ok
+24. Order the course - ok

 TO DO :

-24. Payment by PayPal
+25. Payment by PayPal